Siewierz – Bishop’s Castle

 Current state

-The castle is currently in the form of ruin, which is the remnant of the residence that the castle became after the reconstruction of the 16th and 17th centuries.
-The exterior walls of the living wings, with the exception of the southern wall, two full walls of residential wings, the tower of the main gate, the barbican, the fragments of the original stonework and the 16th-century defensive walls have survived.
+The castle is currently a ruin, a remnant of the residence it became after the Renaissance and Baroque reconstructions of the 16th and 17th centuries.
+Although these transformations erased the castle’s Gothic character, its shape remained visible, thanks to the absorption of the original walls into the early modern building.
+The Gothic defensive wall has survived on the eastern side in best condition, between the second and third buttresses.
+Several Renaissance windows pierce it there, highlighting its considerable thickness, significantly different from the early modern wings, which were built with external walls over the old wall, after the removal of the battlements.
+The Gothic wall has survived along the entire perimeter, except for the southern section.
+Fragments of the residential wings, the tower above the main gate, and the barbican are also visible.
 During the renovation works carried out since 2007, a timber bridge leading to the castle was built, the castle courtyard was lined with granite cubes, with the marked place where the bergfried stood.
 In addition, part of the walls were secured and reconstructed, and graffiti painted by vandals was removed.
 Sightseeing takes place by the Tourist Information Point in Siewierz.

 bibliography: